This heady MFA question about novel theme comes from Valeria:

 In addition to your big idea, you need to think about the idea of the Core Emotional Experience, which we talked about all the time in my theatre training.
 You’ve expressed your Big Idea.
 You’ve answered your Big Question, using this story as a tool to explore theme.
 What do you want your reader to put the book down and think or feel?
 In theatre, what do you want the audience saying as the house lights come up and they emerge from the “fictive dream,” as novelist John Gardner calls it, and stagger back into their real lives?
 How do you want to change them?
 What seed of an idea do you want to plant in their imaginations?

 Your responsibility is to say something that’s true to you, true to your vision of the world, and a story that speaks in a big way.
-That’s where your theme comes into play and, ideally, you will have that framework in place before you start to write.
+That’s where your book theme comes into play and, ideally, you will have that framework in place before you start to write.